 Above pic: Syria believes in you!
 A cheesy/scary billboard of Bashar al-Assad greets visitors with a wave outside the main entrance to the Old City/Souq of Damascus.
 Stepping inside those walls is like journeying back in time.
-Once again, apologies for that hoary travel writing cliché that I love so much.
+Once again, apologies for that hoary travel writing cliché which I love so much.

 Above pic: Spices for sale by the cup-full.
 They are as savory as they are colorful.
 If you’ve been to the Spice Market in Istanbul, this section of the Old Souq will seem quite similar.